carbonblack/carbon-black-cloud-sdk-python/docs/porting-guide.rst

 or are planned for deprecation in the second half of 2024.
 The following table shows the original module, the replacement module, and where to find more information.

+.. list-table:: Title
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Deprecated or Deactivated CBAPI module
+     - Replacement CBC SDK Module
+     - More Information
+   * -  ``cbapi.psc.defense Event``
+     -  N/A
+     -  This was deactivated in January 2021
+   * -  ``cbapi.psc.defense Policy``
+     -  ``cbc_sdk.platform Policy``
+     -  `IntegrationServices Policy v3 API Migration <https://developer.carbonblack.com/reference/carbon-black-cloud/guides/api-migration/policy-migration/>`_
+   * -  ``cbc_sdk.endpoint_standard EnrichedEvent``
+     -  ``cbc_sdk.platform Observations``
+     -  Enriched Events will remain available until July 2024. `Enriched Events API Migration <https://developer.carbonblack.com/reference/carbon-black-cloud/guides/api-migration/observations-migration/>`_
+   * -  ``cbc_sdk.platform Alert``
+     -  Module path is unchanged.
+Attributes and methods will change
+     - In SDK 1.5.0 the Alert module will be updated to use the new Alert v7 API.
+With that release a migration guide will be released.
+Planned for October 2023.

 +-------------------------------+-------------------------------+----------------------------------------------+
 |  Deprecated or Deactivated    |           Replacement         |              More Information                |
 |        CBAPI module           |         CBC SDK Module        |                                              |